 Of course, for most couples, this won’t be the mainstay of their sex life, but an occasional, bonus activity.

 Finally, the “You Come Together” play isn’t about the mythical simultaneous orgasm during intercourse (a myth I debunk in the book, pointing out that it’s hard to be immersed in your own sensations, something that is required for orgasm, and monitoring your partner’s orgasm at the same time).
 It’s about coming during the same sexual act.
 An example is mutual manual stimulation or the infamous “69," although most women will tell you that it’s just “too much going on.”
-If intercourse is involved it could entail using an intercourse position that enables you to rub your clitoris against a partner’s body part.
-Or, it could entail touching yourself with your hand or a vibrator during intercourse, or using “a couple’s vibrator” such as a cock ring with a clitoral vibrator attached, or the Eva, a wearable clitoral vibrator invented by a sex therapist and an engineer to close the orgasm gap.
+If intercourse is involved, it could entail using an intercourse position that enables you to rub your clitoris against a partner’s body part.
+Or, it could entail touching yourself with your hand or a vibrator during intercourse, or using “a couple’s vibrator” or a wearable clitoral vibrator.